 1. A History of Violence (2005)

-A History of Violence is smart, compelling, deliberately slow, and a *very* violent movie.
-But then this was made by David Cronenberg, the filmmaker known for his bizarre and disturbing body-horrors.
-In fact, this film was one of his most grounded works.
+David Cronenberg, best known for his grotesque, body-horror nightmares, strips things down to the bone in this slow-burning thriller.
 Viggo Mortenson is Tom Stall, an everyday Joe in a small town somewhere in the midwest, owns a diner, with a loving wife and two kids.
 But when two Mafia-looking strangers come wandering to his place accusing him of being the most insane, bloodthirsty mobster who went into hiding years ago, things go sideways.

 2. Sin City (2005)